0x414c/type-ops/README.md

 ### Property selectors

-These types can be thought of as "filters" on property names of a particular type.
+These types can be thought of as "filters" on property keys of a particular type.

 #### `KeyofT`